ucsb-cs148-s21/1pm-we-connect/README.md

 3. This project uses [Poetry](https://python-poetry.org/docs/) as a package manager, because it has a more intuitive interface than pip.
 If you don't have it install it here: [Install Poetry](https://python-poetry.org/docs/).
 You can also just install the required python packages the usual way from our [requirements.txt](./requirements.txt), exported from poetry.
 The command below will not work if you don't install poetry though.
 4. Once you have installed the required software, you can run `./scripts.sh install` which will install the required dependencies for the project automatically!
 You can also manually do it by looking at the source of the [script](./scripts.sh).
 ## Deployment instructions
 This project has only been tested to deploy on [Heroku](https://www.heroku.com/).
-It's probably easier to just use this [Build Pack](https://github.com/moneymeets/python-poetry-buildpack), but you can just do it manually with the normal python buildpack too:
+It's probably easier to just use this [Build Pack](https://github.com/moneymeets/python-poetry-buildpack) (if you use the build pack, you still have to manually update the frontend.
+Haven't figured that out yet.) but you can just do it manually with the normal python buildpack too:
 1. If using poetry, export the `requirements.txt`:  `poetry export -f requirements.txt --output requirements.txt`
 2. Manually build the frontend: `./scripts.sh frontend-build`
 3. Push the results to a branch(since we are manually building the frontend.
 Not sure how to get heroku to do it for us yet.): `git push`